 Ontario must consult public, groups before expanding 'strong mayor' powers: AMO

 Ontario Premier Doug Ford speaks to the Association of Municipalities Ontario conference on August 15, 2022 in Ottawa.
+The association says the province must conduct broad consultations as it considers expanding so-called "strong mayor" powers to communities other than Toronto and Ottawa.
 THE CANADIAN PRESS/Adrian Wyld

 Share: